arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 5: January 7, 2017 | Wikipedia Viewer: DOM mods via jQuery

+* Worked on getting the right info out of the API response and appending the DOM accordingly.
+Still a good amout of work to do!

 ### Day 4: January 6, 2017 | Wikipedia Viewer: useful call

 * Finally!
 I found the right parameters for the API call.
 I'll use action=query & list=search & srsearch=*searchTopic* & srinfo=snippet.
 This gives me a simple list of 10 pages (by default) which contain the *searchTopic* in their title or content, with their title and a snippet of the text content.
 Just what I need.